peternordel/Phase-1-Lectures/README.md

 ### NOTE: Using JSON Server

 - If you have not completed this step yet, install JSON Server by running the following command in the terminal outside of a project: `npm install -g json-server`
-- To start the JSON server, run `json-server --watch db.json --routes routes.json`
+- To start the JSON server, run `json-server --watch db.json`
 - For this project, the following endpoint will be used: `http://localhost:3000/characters`
+- By defualt json-server will run on port 3000, we can always change the post by using the following command:
+`json-server --watch db.json -p 4000`
+- To create a custom route, create a routes.json file in your root directory and run the following command:
+`json-server --watch db.json --routes routes.json`

 ### Deliverables